 • Regis argue that they are only viable if they do not have to fill in their "void".
 This is a complete abrogation of their responsibility.
 Surely, in 2019, this is not acceptable.
-Cadia used to say the same but, since the collapse of their tailings dam wall, filling the open-cut void now, amazingly, seems to be a cost-effective procedure.
+Cadia tried the same stunt and, since the collapse of their tailings dam wall, filling the open-cut void now, amazingly, seems to be a cost-effective procedure.